 - Student fails to reschedule the meeting: Teacher contacts the student/parent.
-The meeting is rescheduled for the same week if possible. - Student fails to attend the rescheduled meeting: Teacher and Case Manager puts the student on "Student Contract to address his/her attendance issues."
-If this contract is broken by the student, then the student and his parent/guardian must meet for a conference with the teacher and Case Manager to discuss whether the student should remain in the independent study program. - Students who miss two appointed instructional meetings anytime during the semester will be subject to dismissal from the program.
+The meeting is rescheduled for the same week if possible. - Student fails to attend the rescheduled meeting: Teacher puts the student on "Student Contract to address his/her attendance issues."
+If this contract is broken by the student, then the student and his parent/guardian must meet for a conference with the teacher to discuss whether the student should remain in the independent study program. - Students who miss two appointed instructional meetings anytime during the semester will be subject to a determination whether independent study is in their best interest.